itthinx/groups/readme.txt

 - Purchase an official [Extension for Groups](https://www.itthinx.com/product-category/groups/)
 - Purchase an extension on the [WooCommerce Marketplace](https://woocommerce.com/vendor/itthinx/)
-- Contribute to the Bitcoin address *bc1q7klf9ge8gvtl4h4qlh6c73tgk0cdehfv5vcq0g* - funds received are justly shared with the developers who help to maintain and develop Groups
+- Contribute to the Bitcoin address *bc1q7klf9ge8gvtl4h4qlh6c73tgk0cdehfv5vcq0g* - sats received are used to fund developers who help to maintain and develop Groups

 = I want to sell group memberships, which extension do I need?
 Does it support subscriptions? =